 Candy Floss is aptly named for its very large double pink flowers.
 The mass of dense petals have an almost fabric-like quality, and are exactly what most people expect pink cherry blossom to look like.

-Fill in the form below and we will notify you when Candy Floss japanese flowering cherry tree is back in stock.
+Fill in the form below and we will notify you when Candy Floss japanese flowering cherry tree are back in stock.

 Prunus 'Candy Floss' is also known as Prunus Matsumae beni-murasaki.